NattyTools/beakerx_kernel_groovy/README.md

     limitations under the License.
 -->

-# BeakerX: Beaker extensions for Jupyter - Groovy kernel (UPDATE to 3.0.8)
+# BeakerX: Beaker extensions for Jupyter - Groovy kernel (3.0.8)

+This fork is an update to groovy kernel to work with groovy 3.0.8

 BeakerX is a collection of JVM kernels and interactive widgets for plotting, tables, autotranslation, and other extensions to Jupyter